mongodb/selected-tests/README.md

 ```
   --verbose                       Show logs.

-  --after TEXT                    The date to begin analyzing the project at - has to be an iso date.
+  --after-version TEXT            The version at which to start analyzing versions of the project.
-                                  Example: 2019-10-11T19:10:38
+                                  Example: 'evergreen.py_6505f0820840b25c753bcd062b597219edc1206b'
                                   [required]

   --source-file-regex TEXT        Regex to determine what files mappings will be created for.